 “Ancient hauberk, date of the sixth century, time of King Arthur and the Round Table; said to have belonged to the knight Sir Sagramor le Desirous; observe the round hole through the chain-mail in the left breast; can’t be accounted for; supposed to have been done with a bullet since invention of firearms—perhaps maliciously by Cromwell’s soldiers.” — Mark Twain

-Here, Twain begins the narrative, and our narrator is revealed to be a visitor to Warwick Castle.
-He stumbles into a “curious stranger” who attracts the speaker through his “candid simplicity, his marvelous familiarity with ancient armor, and the restfulness of his company” as the speaker points out that man talked endlessly.
+Here, Twain begins the narrative and reveals himself to be a visitor to Warwick Castle.
+He stumbles into a “curious stranger” who attracts the speaker through his “candid simplicity, his marvelous familiarity with ancient armor, and the restfulness of his company.”
+Twain points out that the man talked endlessly.

-The speaker takes note of how friendly the curious stranger seems to be with characters of history: sir Beedivere, Sir Bors de Ganis, and Sir Lancelot.
-Similarly, the curious stranger asks him of his knowledge about ‘transmigration of souls” and the “transposition of epochs,” which will both come into play when the story really starts.
-The speaker then finds it both fantastical and a little eerie that the curious stranger claims to put a hole through an ancient hauberk himself…with a bullet.
+Twain takes note of how friendly the curious stranger seems to be with characters of history: Sir Bedivere, Sir Bors de Ganis, and Sir Lancelot.
+Similarly, the curious stranger asks him of his knowledge about ‘transmigration of souls.”
+This includes the “transposition of epochs,” which will both come into play when the story really kicks off.
+The speaker then finds it both fantastical and a little eerie at that stranger’s proclamation.
+He claims to have put a hole through an ancient hauberk himself…with a bullet.

 The strangeness of this encounter does affect the speaker, and he retires to his room in the Warwick Arms where he reads Sir Thomas Malory’s Le Morte D’Arthur.
-The following section is presented as an excerpt, and therein the reader can view chapter eleven of the text, “How Launcelot Slew Two Giants, and Made a Castle Free.”
+Twain presents the following as an excerpt, and therein the reader can view chapter eleven of the text, “How Launcelot Slew Two Giants, and Made a Castle Free.”
 The story details the gallantry and wonder of the knights, their righteousness, and their capabilities as kingdom protectors.

 The Stranger’s History